MediaComem/comem-archidep/ex/wopr-deployment.md

   > find the PHP files anymore, and return a 404 Not Found error.
   >
   > When using `proxy_pass`, nginx is simply forwarding the request to the given
   > address and port.
-The WORP application listens on that port and is capable
+The WOPR application listens on that port and is capable
   > of serving its own files, regardless of nginx's configuration.
 So the
   > application will keep working even after changing the `root`.